Blue Grenadier (2020)

 - Pitcher, CR, Rochester, W, Dunning, M, Courtney, T, Broadhurst, M, Noell, C, Tanner, J, Kangas, M, Newman, S, Semmens, J, Rigby, C, Saunders T, Martin, J and Lussier, W 2018, Putting potential environmental risk of Australia's trawl fisheries in landscape perspective: exposure of seabed assemblages to trawling, and inclusion in closures and reserves / FRDC project; no. 2016/039, FRDC.

-- Tuck, G and Punt A, 2006, Updated stock assessment of blue grenadier Macruronus novaezelandiae based on data up to 2005: application of new base-case models, harvest control rules and decision analysis, CSIRO Marine and Atmospheric Research, Castray Esplanade, Hobart 7000.
+- Tuck, G and Punt, A 2006, Updated stock assessment of blue grenadier Macruronus novaezelandiae based on data up to 2005: application of new base-case models, harvest control rules and decision analysis, CSIRO Marine and Atmospheric Research, Castray Esplanade, Hobart 7000.